bcit-ltc/infrastructure-documentation/README.md

-# Documentation
+# LTC Infrastructure Documentation

-All things about LTC Infrastructure
+Information about the structure and makeup of the LTC's server infrastructure.